-Teaching your dog basic obedience like sit, wait and coming back when called gives them the freedom to do the things they like to do, like running off lead and coming with you to meet friends and family, while being safe and under control.
+Teaching your dog basic obedience - such as sit, wait and coming back when called - gives them the freedom to do the things they like to do, like running off lead and coming with you to meet friends and family, while being safe and under control.

-Dogs are intelligent animals and most love to learn so training can be a great way of stopping them from getting bored.
+What's more, dogs are intelligent animals and most love to learn, so training can be a great way of stopping them from getting bored.

 How do dogs learn?

 All training should be reward based.
-Giving your dog something they really like such as food, toys or praise when they show a particular behaviour means that they are more likely to do it again.
+Giving your dog something they really like - such as food, toys or praise - when they show a particular behaviour means that they're more likely to do it again.

 Top training tips

-- Always start lessons for new tricks in a quiet room in your house away from any distractions
+- Minimise distractions - always start lessons for new tricks in a quiet room in your house away from any distractions

 - Break training up into short but regular sessions so your dog isn't overwhelmed